-★ An Unofficial Reference Tool · Department of the Air Force Standards
+Unofficial Reference Tool · Air Force Fitness Standards

 United States Air Force · Physical Fitness Assessment